tthompson082/java-orders/README.md

 The table layouts are as follows

 * AGENTS
-  * AGENTCODE primary key, not null Long
+  * agentcode primary key, not null Long
-  * AGENTNAME string
+  * agentname string
-  * WORKINGAREA string
+  * workingarea string
-  * COMMISSION double
+  * commission double
-  * PHONE string
+  * phone string
-  * COUNTRY string
+  * country string

 * CUSTOMERS
-  * CUSTCODE primary key, not null Long
+  * custcode primary key, not null Long
   * CUSTNAME String, not null
-  * CUSTCITY String
+  * custcity String
-  * WORKINGAREA String
+  * workingarea String
-  * CUSTCOUNTRY String
+  * custcountry String
-  * GRADE String
+  * grade String
-  * OPENINGAMT double
+  * openingamt double
-  * RECEIVEAMT double
+  * receiveamt double
-  * PAYMENTAMT double
+  * paymentamt double
-  * OUTSTANDINGAMT double
+  * outstandingamt double
-  * PHONE String
+  * phone String
-  * AGENTCODE Long foreign key (one agent to many customers) not null
+  * agentcode Long foreign key (one agent to many customers) not null

 * ORDERS
-  * ORDNUM primary key, not null Long
+  * ordnum primary key, not null Long
-  * ORDAMOUNT double
+  * ordamount double
-  * ADVANCEAMOUNT double
+  * advanceamount double
-  * CUSTCODE Long foreign key (one customer to many orders) not null
+  * custcode Long foreign key (one customer to many orders) not null
-  * ORDDESCRIPTION String
+  * orddescription String

-* Customers has a foreign key to Agents (AGENTCODE) this means:
+* Customers has a foreign key to Agents (agentcode) this means:
   * Customers has a Many to One relationship to Agents and
   * Agents has a One to Many relationship to Customers

-* Orders has a foreign key to Customers (CUSTCODE)
+* Orders has a foreign key to Customers (custcode)
   * Orders has a Many to One relationship to Customers and
   * Customers has a One to Many relationship to Orders